nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/glpi.md

 nfc_pb_glpi_user_token: ''               # Mandatory, string. user token as generated from GLPI.
 nfc_pb_glpi_ticket_task_create:          # Mandatory, dict.
 The ticket task body in API Format.
   id: 1                                  # Optional, integer. if specified will update the task.
 NOTE: the tickets_id must be specified
-  taskcategories_id: 1                  # Mandatory, integer. task ITIL Category
+  taskcategories_id: 1                   # Mandatory, integer. task ITIL Category (ONLY Mandatory for create)
   tickets_id: 64                         # Optional, integer.
 Only required if not creating a ticket first.
 Mandatory if 'id' specified content": ""                           # Mandatory, string.
 The content of the ticket task.
   state: 1                               # Optional, choice.
 0=Information|1=todo|2=Done.
-Required if 'id' set
   actiontime: 0                          # Optional, integer. time in seconds for task duration
   is_private: 0                          # Optional, choice 0=public|1=private
   users_id_tech: 0                       # Optional, integer. the user id of the person to assign the task.